Skip to main content

 Commercial

-Some applications of artificial intelligence make it possible to make sales forecasts and choose the right product to recommend to the customer.
+Some artificial intelligence applications make it possible to predict future sales and select the most appropriate product to recommend to customers, optimising both commercial decision-making and the shopping experience.

 Risks and challenges associated with artificial intelligence